theodesp/fetch-future/README.md

 add your future flavor

-> yarn add fluture // or data.task or ramda-fantasy
+> yarn add fluture // or data.task but no ramda-fantasy as it cannot abort!

 Example